Make the switch from email to Slack

 #design-team channel and find the answer.

-People who spend their working day using emails frequently use keywords in subject lines to filter out messages.
-Let’s say that you’re working on a project with the code name Xanadu.
-You would probably create a filter keyword so that any email with the word in it automatically goes to a folder called Xanadu.
+People who spend their workday in email frequently use keywords in subject lines to filter out messages.
+Say you’re working on a project code-named Xanadu.
+You’d create a filter keyword so any email with the word in it automatically goes to a folder called Xanadu.

-In Slack, you can also set keywords so that whenever they’re mentioned, they will be highlighted and you will receive a notification.
-So, even though you might have a
+In Slack, you can also set keywords that will highlight and send you a notification anytime they’re mentioned.
+So even though you might have a

 #proj-xanadu channel to discuss everything related to the work at hand, whenever someone mentions the name of your project in other channels, you’ll also get a heads-up.